Find out our expectations for your firm when implementing Strong Customer Authentication (SCA), including in e-commerce and online banking.

 - accesses their payment account online

-- carries out any action remotely that may imply a risk of payment fraud
+- carries out any action remotely that may imply a risk of payment fraud, unless an exemption applies

 Applying SCA to online banking